-July is named after Julius Caesar, the famous Roman emperor, it being the month of his birth.
+July is named after Julius Caesar, the famous Roman emperor, as it’s the month of his birth.
 Caesar created the Julian calendar, which was the world’s first solar calendar.
 Before that, people used a complicated lunar calendar.
-The Julian calendar was used by most of the western world for more than 1,600 years until it was replaced by the Gregorian calendar, which most of the world uses today.
+The Julian calendar was used by most of the Western world for more than 1,600 years until it was replaced by the Gregorian calendar, which most of the world uses today.

-Schools and universities come to the end of the academic year.
+Schools come to the end of their academic year.
 The exams are over and lessons are more relaxed.
-A lot of schools organise a sports day with races and games for the children, and parents are invited to watch and cheer their children on.
+A lot of schools organise fun activities such as sports day.
+This is an event with races and games for the children, and parents are invited to watch and cheer their children on.
 There might even be a race for mums and dads!
-State schools close for the summer around the third week of July and then the children have six weeks’ summer holiday.
+State schools break up for the summer around the third week of July and then the children have six weeks’ summer holiday.
 Private schools and universities have even longer summer breaks.

 About the blog